 Case Study: Public Relations Tactic

 This public relations tactic gets your product success stories into the editorial columns of print and electronic media.
-It also helps to build your brand leadership and increase the trust factory.
+It also helps to build your brand leadership and increase the trust factor.
 Finally, it lets readers learn how you helped solve real-world problems.

 Case Study: Lead Generation Tactic